Leviticus

 Leviticus 1:14

-'"If the offering to the Lord is a burnt offering of birds, you are to offer a dove or a young pigeon."'
+"'If his offering to ADONAI is a burnt offering of birds, he must offer a dove or a young pigeon.

 A bird would have been the offering of the poor and we see that poverty was not an excuse for not coming to the Lord.